 You’ll get to experience a form of welcome ceremony that introduces you to tribal traditions, songs and forms of dancing that are performed on special occasions.
 After, you will participate in an exchange with the Chief or Deputy Chief of the Longhouse – a form of gift-giving presentation and a way of visitors giving thanks for being allowed into the community for the short time.

 How to Prepare for Your Stay

-This is not a comfort trip.
+This is not a comfortable trip.
 Many people end up disliking their longhouse experience because they expected a certain degree of comfort and so I will put this simply.
 At an authentic longhouse, there is no degree of comfort.
-On a visit like this you sit on the floor to eat your meals (a simple mix of meat, fish, rice, noodles and vegetables), sleep on a small mattress with a mosquito net, use a toilet housed in a shanty wooden hut (built into the room) and shower with a hose.
+On a visit like this, you sit on the floor to eat your meals (a simple mix of meat, fish, rice, noodles and vegetables), sleep on a small mattress with a mosquito net, use a toilet housed in a shanty wooden hut (built into the room) and shower with a hose.
 All manner of bugs circle your head during the evening as you are entertained by your hosts, and roosters are your 4 am wake up call.

 There is no sense of privacy.
 With the members of the house tasked to host you (a rotation in order to equally share the revenue these sporadic visits bring), they walk in your room whenever they please in order to start cooking or to gather for a loud discussion, which gets louder with the consumption of rice wine.
 It’s a fascinating experience of a tight community.